emsifa/power-stub/README.md

 But this is not acceptable if we want to make code generators.

-So with Power Stub, our stub file would look like this:
+So with Power Stub, our stub file would looks like this:

 ```
 <div>